 Overview includes a text search engine, but it’s much more powerful than that.
 Overview applies natural language processing algorithms to automatically sort the documents into folders and sub-folders based on their topic.
 Like a table of contents, this organization helps you to understand “what’s in there?”
 This can help you find what you don’t even know to look for.

 Overview processes every word of every document — not just entities or key words — to determine the topic of each document.
 It files documents with a similar topic together in the same folder.
 Then, it goes through the documents in each folder and groups them into sub-folders, and so on.
 You can learn more about the details of this process.

 3. How do I get my documents into Overview?

-There are three ways: Overview can import PDF files, projects from DocumentCloud, or you can upload text in bulk as a CSV file.
+There are three ways: Overview can import document files such as PDFs and Word documents, projects from DocumentCloud, or you can upload text in bulk as a CSV file.
 More detailed instructions here.